alexandrerdarosa/Regression_to_predict_diagnosis/Data_Analysis_Regression_markdown.md

 ## Database analysis steps:

 - Verify and install specific libraries.
-- -Assign our database to a data frame.
+- Assign our database to a data frame.
-- -Explore our data and check inconsistencies as null values.
+- Explore our data and check inconsistencies as null values.
-- -Split data into test and training set.
+- Split data into test and training set.
-- -Create the model based into the training dataset and explore the results.
+- Create the model based into the training dataset and explore the results.
-- -Evaluate model based on specific measurement tools.
+- Evaluate model based on specific measurement tools.
 - Create the model based into the test dataset and explore the results.
 - Evaluate model based on specific measurement tools.
 - Explore results obtained and compare with another model